 - The Wilcox Group underlying the Sparta Formation is a known saline aquifer within the area and is also separated from the underlying Cretaceous section by the extensive Midway Shale.
 The Wilcox Group is utilized as a receiving unit for brine disposal via injection wells (USGS, 1984).
 There are no known water supply wells or potable use of this aquifer; and therefore, no monitoring of the Wilcox Group is anticipated for this project. - Natural seismicity in the area is exceedingly low.
 However, induced seismicity, from hydrocarbon and saltwater injection, is known to have occurred to the southeast of El Dorado in 1983.
 As part of the site-specific TMP regional seismicity will be monitored annually using public sources for any change in occurrence or frequency of seismic events.
 Only if a change in frequency of seismic events occurs, will additional site-specific monitoring of local events be undertaken by the Lapis Energy.
 The University of Memphis Center for Earthquake Research and Information has a permanent helicorder located at the Richland Creek Farm in El Dorado as a part of the Arkansas Seismic Network Project.
 It records seismicity in the El Dorado, Arkansas area twice per day and may indicate changes in seismicity due to carbon dioxide injection at Project Blue. - The proposed injection wells will create a composite carbon dioxide plume and an area of elevated pressures surrounding the injection wells.
 Both the carbon dioxide plume and the AoR perimeter will be reviewed throughout the lifetime of the project to account for the potential to intersect additional existing (legacy) wells.
-The only legacy well expected to be affected by the plume and elevated pressures is the EDC #1, which is on the LSB site, and which will be re-entered and plugged according to EPA regulations ahead of injection to prevent any risk of leakage.
+The injected CO2 is not expected to migrate to any legacy well that could permit vertical migration of CO2.
 Monitoring activities will provide: - a) validation of the magnitude and area of pressure increase during injection, and - b) documentation of the extent of the carbon dioxide plume during injection and subsequent stabilization during the post-injection monitoring period.